 Melissa “Missy” Nerino

 Missy earned her BA in history and historical communications from Lebanon Valley College in 2013 and an MS in communications from Purdue University in 2017.
+Missy currently is completing her Master’s of Library and Information Sciences at the University of Pittsburgh’s School of Computing and Information.
 Prior to joining the Industrial Archives & Library, Missy worked at the Pennsylvania State Archives, the Railroad Museum of Pennsylvania and the Lebanon County Historical Society.
 Missy primarily works in processing, repairing, and cataloging archival materials, but has been instrumental in the application of IAL’s adoption and upkeep of WorldShare Management Systems software for library management.
 She actively participates in the Mid-Atlantic Regional Archives Conference (MARAC) as a member of its communications committee and as the advertisement editor for the Mid-Atlantic Archivist, a quarterly magazine distributed to nearly 1200 archival professionals in seven states.
 Missy resides in Bethlehem, PA with her husband, Jonathan.
 She is energetically involved with the Bethlehem Food Co-op, where she chairs the MOVE Committee.